sopnajackson/SeleniumGit/README.md

 •	Integrate the project with CI/CD tools
 ________________________________________

-Prerequisites to Run the Project
+Prerequisites to Run the Project:
 Make sure the following are installed:
 •	Java JDK
 •	Maven